 Consider an appeal if you experienced significant, extenuating circumstances beyond your control.
-You may submit an appeal by Monday, September 12th, 2022.
+You may submit an appeal for review and consideration by Wednesday, September 13, 2023.

 If you experienced other challenges throughout the year, such as difficulty with classes, time management, work or family responsibilities, or other co-curricular commitments, be aware that these are not considered extenuating circumstances.
 In these cases, it is important to consult with your academic advisor to determine feasibility of the FIU summer enrollment option and utilize FIU resources earlier in the semester to ensure that you receive the guidance and assistance necessary to remain on track academically.